DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Introduction

 The DP-FedSOFIM framework addresses this challenge by exploiting the structure of the aggregated gradient dynamics.
 Rather than attempting to estimate a full curvature matrix, we construct a rank-one Fisher proxy from the momentum buffer, which aggregates gradient information across rounds while attenuating differential privacy noise through exponential averaging.
 This structure enables an exact Sherman--Morrison inversion, yielding a curvature-adaptive preconditioner that can be applied in $O(d)$ time and memory.
 The resulting algorithm therefore integrates curvature-aware optimization with differential privacy in a manner that preserves the communication efficiency required in cross-device federated learning, while still capturing the dominant curvature directions that govern convergence in ill-conditioned optimization landscapes.

 Our key contributions are:

-\begin{itemize} \item \textbf{Server-Side Second-Order Preconditioning:} We design a curvature-aware natural-gradient preconditioner constructed entirely from privatized aggregated gradients, eliminating the need for client-side second-order computation. \item \textbf{Efficient $O(d)$ Implementation:} By leveraging the Sherman-Morrison formula for low-rank matrix updates \citep{sherman1950adjustment}, we achieve $O(d)$ computational complexity per round, making our approach scalable to high-dimensional models. \item \textbf{Privacy Preservation via Post-Processing:} We prove that server-side preconditioning preserves $(\epsilon, \delta)$-DP guarantees through the post-processing theorem \citep{dwork2014algorithmic}, as the FIM is computed on already-privatized gradient aggregates. \item \textbf{Empirical Validation:} Experiments on CIFAR-10 and PathMNIST with ResNet-20 frozen features demonstrate that DP-FedSOFIM consistently outperforms all baselines, DP-FedGD, DP-FedFC, and DP-SCAFFOLD, across all privacy budgets and both client scales ($K \in \{20, 100\}$).
-On CIFAR-10, we observe absolute accuracy improvements over DP-FedGD of up to $+4.05\%$ in the non-private setting and $+1.26\%$ to $+1.45\%$ under stringent privacy ($\epsilon = 1$).
-On PathMNIST, the gains are substantially larger, reaching up to $+4.86\%$ at $\epsilon = 5$ with 100 clients, highlighting the particular benefit of curvature-aware preconditioning on ill-conditioned medical imaging tasks.
-Notably, DP-FedSOFIM maintains superiority even under the most stringent privacy constraints ($\epsilon = 0.5$), and converges faster than all baselines, surpassing DP-FedGD's final accuracy up to 20 rounds earlier.
+\begin{itemize} \item \textbf{Server-Side Second-Order Preconditioning:} We design a curvature-aware natural-gradient preconditioner constructed entirely from privatized aggregated gradients, eliminating the need for client-side second-order computation. \item \textbf{Efficient $O(d)$ Implementation:} By leveraging the Sherman-Morrison formula for low-rank matrix updates \citep{sherman1950adjustment}, we achieve $O(d)$ computational complexity per round, making our approach scalable to high-dimensional models. \item \textbf{Privacy Preservation via Post-Processing:} We prove that server-side preconditioning preserves $(\epsilon, \delta)$-DP guarantees through the post-processing theorem \citep{dwork2014algorithmic}, as the FIM is computed on already-privatized gradient aggregates. \item \textbf{Empirical Validation:} Experiments on CIFAR-10 and PathMNIST with ResNet-20 frozen features and $n=20$ clients demonstrate that DP-FedSOFIM consistently outperforms all baselines across all four privacy budgets ($\varepsilon \in \{0.5, 1, 5, 10\}$).
+It attains the best round-10 accuracy in seven of eight dataset/privacy regimes, with a $\sim$5$\times$ reduction in rounds needed to reach $95\%$ of DP-FedGD's final accuracy.
+On CIFAR-10, final-round gains over DP-FedGD reach up to $+4.55\%$ ($\varepsilon=10$); on PathMNIST, where curvature-aware preconditioning is most effective on the ill-conditioned medical imaging task, gains reach up to $+5.16\%$ ($\varepsilon=10$).
+DP-FedSOFIM achieves the best final-round accuracy in six of eight regimes and degrades gracefully under stringent privacy, retaining its convergence advantage down to $\varepsilon=0.5$.

 \end{itemize}